djeada/Numerical-Methods/notes/7_ordinary_differential_equations/runge_kutta.md

 $$u(0.1) = 1.10517087727.$$

-## Advantages
+### Advantages

-- Runge-Kutta methods, especially the 4th order, provide a good compromise between accuracy and computational effort.
+- Runge-Kutta methods, particularly the 4th order, strike a **balance** between computational efficiency and solution accuracy, making them widely used in practice.
-- They do not require the computation of higher derivatives of $f(t, u)$, unlike Taylor series methods.
+- They avoid the need to compute **higher derivatives** of $f(t, u)$, which can be complex or impractical in certain problems, unlike Taylor series methods.
+- The methods are versatile and can handle a wide range of **initial value problems**, making them applicable in diverse fields such as physics, engineering, and biology.
+- **Intermediate steps** within the Runge-Kutta framework improve stability and accuracy compared to simpler methods like Euler’s method.

-## Limitations
+### Limitations

-- Runge-Kutta methods can become inefficient for stiff differential equations, which may require an implicit method.
+- Runge-Kutta methods may be inefficient or fail entirely for **stiff differential equations**, which often require specialized implicit methods.
-- The error accumulates with each step, hence they may not be suitable for problems requiring high precision.
+- The **error accumulation** over multiple steps limits their suitability for long-time integration or problems demanding extremely high precision.
+- They involve multiple evaluations of $f(t, u)$ at each step, which can make them computationally expensive for complex systems or multidimensional problems.
+- For highly **oscillatory systems**, the choice of step size becomes critical, and incorrect step sizes may lead to instability or inaccuracies.